xinwenfu/GenCyber/NetworkAttacks/README.md

 Once we understand the network, it's not hard to understand various attacks including DoS and DDoS.

-a closer concept is called the denial of service attack a closed concept is called the distributed Dynamic service attack so what is a distributed in our service attack and uh so in distributed Dynamic service attack many computers Attack One victim and for example right let's see you have a server you're running the server on your computer and your server will process the user request however what if a lot of computers send you a lot of requests then your computer will be busy with processing those like a garbage requests and there has no time to respond to request right and so that's basically the distributed denial service attack so you can see here a typical DDOS attack proceeds as follows the better guys compromise as many networked computers as possible then they install special software in the compromised computers then at a particular time issue an attack command to every compromise computer we call data computers as zombie computers sometimes to launch a device attack on the same
-Target and at the same time so that's why we call this as a distributed dos attack because the device attack is launched from many computers at the same time

 # Availability

 Availability means when we need particular resources, they should be available if we are authorized to use them.